MiczFlor/RPi-Jukebox-RFID/docs/INSTALL-stretch.md

 ~~~~
 Save the changes with `Ctrl & O` then `Enter` then `Ctrl & X`.

-And make the htdocs folder available to the web server.
+And make the `htdocs` and `shared` folders are available to the web server.
 Type in the terminal:
 ~~~~
 sudo chown -R pi:www-data /home/pi/RPi-Jukebox-RFID/htdocs
 sudo chmod -R 775 /home/pi/RPi-Jukebox-RFID/htdocs
+sudo chown -R pi:www-data /home/pi/RPi-Jukebox-RFID/shared
+sudo chmod -R 775 /home/pi/RPi-Jukebox-RFID/shared
 ~~~~

 The webserver is usually not very powerful when it comes to access to the system it is running on.
 From a security point of view, this is a very good concept: you don't want a website to potentially change parts of the operating system which should be locked away from any public access.